-Everything in Linux is considered a file (including a hard disk, graphics card, USB, etc,.) so Linux has specific color codes for different file types to distinguish file types from each other for better viewing by the user.
+Everything in Linux is considered a file (including a hard disk, graphics card, USB, etc,.).
+Hence, Linux has specific color codes for different file types to distinguish them from each other for better viewing by the user.

-As a Linux administrator you don’t have to memorize all kinds of color code, but you do need to remember some color codes that you use on a daily basis.
+As a Linux administrator you don’t have to memorize all the color code’s, but you do need to remember some color codes that you use on a daily basis.

 The ls command uses the environment variable “LS_COLORS” to determine the colors in which the filenames are to be displayed.

-You can see the list of file types and their color code by calling the LS_COLORS
+You can see the list of file types and their respective color codes by calling the LS_COLORS

 variable.
 You may not understand anything when you first see this output, but we will explain it in detail here.